TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 ```

 <a id= runoqlqueriesgemfire> </a>
-## Running OQL queries Directly on GemFire from SnappyData
+## Running OQL queries Directly on GemFire from TIBCO ComputeDB

-Most applications using SnappyData will choose to run regular SQL queries on GemFire regions.
+Most applications using TIBCO ComputeDB will choose to run regular SQL queries on GemFire regions.
 Refer to [Accessing Data From GemFire](#accessingdatafromgemfire)
 Additionally, you can directly execute OQL queries on GemFire regions using the GemFire connector.
 In scenarios where the data stored in GemFire regions is neither PDX nor Java bean compliant POJO, you can execute OQL queries and retrieve the data from the server and make it available as a data frame.

 An instance of `SQLContext` is required to run OQL query.